nima64/VLC-3-lua-extension-guide/README.md

 read more in detail about these functions here template-plugin.lua

-The minumim vlc requires for extension to work is a descriptor(needed to show up in menu) and activate.
+The minumim vlc requires for extension to work is descriptor (needed to show up in menu) and activate funcitons.

-*Custom callbacks through add_callback() is depericated, so you cannot add functions to the event loop.
+*Custom callbacks through add_callback() is deprecated, so you cannot add functions to the event loop.
 Creating your event loop is possible,but you'll have to do it through a vlc interface which will communicate to your extension.
-See the Time extension and interface in videolan's adddon page to learn more*
+See the "Time extension and interface" in videolan's adddon page to learn more*

 For debugging run vlc with the verbose argument v ex: vlc -v
 In vlc 3 the player object is deprecated, so to get the current media object use input instead.